-SharePoint Direct offers some additional options specific to SharePoint, such as sending your data to an Events and that is not found in Microsoft Flow to SharePoint.
+SharePoint Direct offers some additional options specific to SharePoint, such as sending your data to Events, which is not found in Microsoft Flow to SharePoint.
 The option you choose may simply come down to your preferences or the option you are already working with.

-4. Add your SharePoint connection details.
-You may experience some connection issues if your username/password combo is incorrect or the site that you input does not exist.
-Also make sure that the user you are using to connect has full access to SharePoint.
+Step 4: Add your SharePoint connection details.
+You may experience connection issues if your username/password combo is incorrect or the site you input does not exist.
+Also, ensure that the user you are using to connect has full access to SharePoint.

 You have successfully connected when you see the option to choose a document library to upload your email to:

 Step 5: Choose the appropriate document library to which you wish to upload your email.
 Additionally, you can choose to upload the incoming attachments as separate documents in your document library.

 Step 6: Optionally map your Parserr rule names to document library columns.
 This way, all extracted data is available as metadata for your incoming email and/or attachments.
 In this example, we have mapped our extracted “Email” to the appropriate document library column in our Parserr document library: